hannulam/3DROQA/README.md

 # ThreeDROQA

+Introduction

+The MATLAB code is part of the 3D-Round-Object-Quantification Algorithm (3DROQA or ThreeDROQA).
+The code can be used to calculate and tabulate the spatial and intensity values for round objects segmented from 3D-image data.
+The code takes 3D intensity and segmented binary data as inputs and transforms the found voxel particles into ellipsoids via intermediate polygon particles.
+Using the particles, the code calculates various measures for each subject entity, including shape, dimensional, and intensity values.
+The code also monitors the data quality by excluding hyperboloids (an indication of proximate under-segmented particles) and calculating ellipsoid-to-voxels volume ratios (extreme ratios far from 1 indicate issues in the particle quality or transformation process).
+The tabulated values can then be used for making statistical tests.
+For more information, the 3DROQA was published as a part of Tamminen I. et al. Communications biology (2020).

+How to use

+[Tähän voisi lyhyesti kirjoittaa, miten koodi käytännössä otetaan käyttöön, miten sille annetaan data, ja miten data tulee pihalle]

+Other matter

-The software package includes three outside libraries/functions.
+The software package includes three outside libraries/functions listed below:

-iso2mesh by Qianqian Fang, iso2mesh has GPL v2 license.
+iso2mesh by Qianqian Fang.

 ellipsoid_fit_new by Yury Petrov.

 stlVolume by Krishnan Suresh.

-ellipsoid_fit_new and stlVolume have the following license.
+The iso2mesh was published under GPL v2 license.
+The ellipsoid_fit_new and stlVolume have the following license:

 All rights reserved.